konakona418/my-reflection/README.md

 Feel free to use it for simple testing if you find it helpful.

-## Todo
+## License

-* Getters and setters.
+This project is licensed under the GNU Affero General Public License v3.0.

-* Complete type erasure for members under more scenarios.
+See `LICENSE` for more details.